mandeep/Mausoleum/README.rst

     optional arguments:
         --open                  Used when wanting to open a tomb after creation or resizing

+If a key is not supplied as a command line argument, the application will search for a key with the name of the tomb with .key as the suffix.

 Example of creating a new tomb and opening it thereafter::

     $  mausoleum construct --open secret.tomb 100